Research Conflicts of Interest

 D. Third Party Identification of Potential Research Conflicts of Interest

-Although investigators are responsible for certifying whether significant financial interests exist, and, as applicable, disclosing such potential conflicts of interest with their research, third parties (e.g., faculty, department chairs and other administrative persons, representatives of pharmaceutical companies) may also report potential conflicts of interest.
-Such identifications may be made directly to the Office of the EVPARA (firstname.lastname@example.org) or to the University Compliance Hotline via email (email@example.com) or anonymously via phone (1-888-472-9868).
+Investigators are responsible for certifying whether significant financial interests exist and, as applicable, disclosing such potential conflicts of interest with their research.
+Third parties (e.g., faculty, department chairs and other administrative persons, representatives of pharmaceutical companies) may also report potential conflicts of interest.
+Such identifications may be made directly to the Office of the EVP/CAO or to the University Compliance Hotline via email (firstname.lastname@example.org) or anonymously via phone (1-888-472-9868).

 E. Review Process

-The RCOI Committee will review each financial interest disclosure statement and make a determination whether any significant financial interest disclosed is related to research in which the covered individual is engaged.
-A significant financial interest is related to research in which the covered individual is engaged if the RCOI Committee reasonably determines that the financial interest appears to be affected by the research or is in an entity whose financial interest appears to be affected by the research.
+The Research Conflict of Interest Committee ("RCOIC") will review each financial interest disclosure statement and make a determination of whether any significant financial interest disclosed is related to research in which the covered individual is engaged.
+A significant financial interest is related to research in which the covered individual is engaged if the RCOIC reasonably determines that the financial interest appears to be affected by the research or is in an entity whose financial interest appears to be affected by the research.

-If the RCOI Committee determines that the significant financial interest disclosed is related to research in which the covered individual is engaged, the RCOI will determine whether a financial conflict of interest exists and propose a management plan to manage, reduce or eliminate the financial conflict of interest.
-A financial conflict of interest exists when the EVPARA agrees with the RCOI Committee determination that a significant financial interest could directly and significantly affect the design, conduct, or reporting of the research.
+If the RCOIC determines that the significant financial interest disclosed is related to research in which the covered individual is engaged, the RCOIC will determine whether a financial conflict of interest exists and propose a management plan to manage, reduce or eliminate the financial conflict of interest.
+A financial conflict of interest exists when the EVP/CAO agrees with the RCOIC determination that a significant financial interest could directly and significantly affect the design, conduct, or reporting of the research.

 The approval of the UT System Office of General Counsel and Executive Vice Chancellor for Health Affairs is also required for employees who are pursuing sponsored research agreements or licensing agreements for intellectual property with entities where they have equity or serve as a board member, officer or key employee.